Prazosin

 Prazosin, sold under the brand name Minipress among others, is a medication used to treat high blood pressure, symptoms of an enlarged prostate, and nightmares related to post-traumatic stress disorder (PTSD).
 It is an α1 blocker.
 It is a less preferred treatment of high blood pressure.
 Other uses may include heart failure and Raynaud syndrome.
 It is taken by mouth.

 Common side effects include dizziness, sleepiness, nausea, and heart palpitations.
 Serious side effects may include low blood pressure with standing and depression.
 Prazosin is a non-selective inverse agonist of the α1-adrenergic receptors.
 It works to decrease blood pressure by dilating blood vessels and helps with an enlarged prostate by relaxing the outflow of the bladder.
 How it works in PTSD is not entirely clear.

 Prazosin was patented in 1965 and came into medical use in 1974.
 It is available as a generic medication.
-In 2020, it was the 190th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2021, it was the 183rd most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Medical uses

 Prazosin is active after taken by mouth and has a minimal effect on cardiac function due to its α1-adrenergic receptor selectivity.
 When prazosin is started, however, heart rate and contractility can increase in order to maintain the pre-treatment blood pressures because the body has reached homeostasis at its abnormally high blood pressure.
 The blood pressure lowering effect becomes apparent when prazosin is taken for longer periods of time.
 The heart rate and contractility go back down over time and blood pressure decreases.

 The antihypertensive characteristics of prazosin make it a second-line choice for the treatment of high blood pressure.

 Prazosin is also useful in treating urinary hesitancy associated with benign prostatic hyperplasia, blocking α1-adrenergic receptors, which control constriction of both the prostate and urethra.
 Although not a first-line choice for either hypertension or benign prostatic hyperplasia, it is a choice for people who present with both problems concomitantly.

 During its use for urinary hesitancy in military veterans in the 1990s, Murray A. Raskind and colleagues discovered that prazosin appeared to be effective in reducing nightmares.
 Subsequent reviews indicate prazosin is effective in improving sleep quality and treating nightmares related to post-traumatic stress disorder (PTSD).

-Prazosin is used off-label in the treatment of insomnia and can produce sedative effects.
+Prazosin is used off-label in the treatment of insomnia for its sedative effects.
+Prazosin is an inverse agonist at α1-adrenergic receptors; these receptors are expressed on dendrites that noradrenergic neurons synapse onto in the brain.
+Some of the noradrenergic pathways in the central nervous system form part of the ascending reticular activating system, which promotes arousal when stimulated.
+Prazosin inhibits the output neurons of the noradrenergic pathways in that system, in turn causing sedation.

 The drug is usually recommended for severe stings from the Indian red scorpion.